 Despite these laws, many colleges fail to provide information and reporting options to students.
 Additionally, many survivors find that, even if they report an assault to the institution, the university may doubt their accounts or refuse to investigate.
 Faced with this pushback, many fear backlash and do not pursue further action.
 However, it is your right to consult with a sexual assault attorney who can gather evidence and fight to hold negligent schools accountable.

-Need Help?
-Call Our Pennsylvania Sexual Assault Attorneys Now
+Call Our Pennsylvania Campus Sexual Assault Attorneys Now

-If you have questions or need help, then contact our sexual assault attorneys today.
+If you have questions or need help, contact our college sexual assault lawyers today.
 We advocate for survivors and can help you fight to hold negligent schools accountable.
 Call (215) 600-0104 or contact us online today to schedule a free initial consultation.